Welding Pipe

 Stick electrodes can also feature optional designators, as in the above example.

-Some stick electrodes also feature an M, which designates that the electrode is intended to meet most military requirements.
+Some stick electrodes also feature an M, denoting an electrode intended to meet most military requirements.

-A5.18 (Carbon Steel Electrodes and Rods for Gas Shielded Arc Welding)”
+AWS A5.18: Carbon Steel Electrodes and Rods for Gas Shielded Arc Welding

 AWS ER70S-3 solid wire is a common filler metal within the A5.18 specification.
-As with the stick electrode example above, solid wires have a designator beginning with E (Electrode), but are also accompanied by an R (Rod).
+Like the stick electrode example above, solid wires have a designator starting with E (Electrode) and an R (Rod).
 Welding rod in AWS A3.0 Standard Welding Terms and Definitions is defined “as a form of welding filler metal, normally packaged in straight lengths, that does not conduct the welding current.”

-A5.20 (Carbon Steel Electrodes for Flux-Cored Arc Welding)
+AWS A5.20: Carbon Steel Electrodes for Flux-Cored Arc Welding

 Lastly, as an example of an AWS classification for a gas-shielded flux-cored wire, consider an E70T-1X product in Figure 3 below.
 This classification illustrates the use of additional designators, such as the C/M, which indicates that the wire can be used with either 100 percent CO2 or mixed gas of CO2 and argon.
 Again, the H represents the diffusible hydrogen levels.